 - Heat the oil in a large pot with a lid (like a Dutch oven) over medium heat.
 Season beef with salt and pepper.
 Brown roast on all sides.
-Remove the meat from the pan, and set aside.
+Remove the meat from the pan, and set it aside.

 - Add the onions, carrots, celery, and slivered garlic and sauté until the vegetables are soft, about 10 minutes.
-Remove the vegetables and set aside.
+Remove the vegetables and set them aside.

 - Return the pot roast to the pot and add the stock.
 Heat the meat and stock till the stock comes to a boil.
-Put the lid on the pot and place in the oven for an hour.
+Put the lid on the pot and place it in the oven for an hour.

 - Remove the pot from the oven, and slice the meat into 1/4 inch slices.
 Return the meat to the pot.

 - Add the tomatoes, tomato paste, minced garlic, pepper, salt, thyme, bay leaf, red wine, and reserved vegetables.
 Bring to a boil, transfer pot to the oven, and bake, covered, until the meat is very tender, about 1 1/2 hours.

 - Remove the meat and bay leaf from the pot, and allow to cool slightly.
 Shred the meat (removing any fatty areas) and return it to the pot.
 Mix to combine.

 - Bring a large pot of water to a boil.
 Add a generous amount of salt, 1+ tablespoon.
 Add the pasta, and cook at a rolling boil until just tender.
 Drain.
 Toss the sauce with the hot pasta.